 Aishwarya Rai Bachchan Reacts To Protecting Aaradhya Bachchan From The Paparazzi Culture!

 From Gauri Khan (Shah Rukh Khan's wife) to Kareena Kapoor Khan, many celebs have opened up about the growing paparazzi culture in India.
 Recently, Gauri had made a revelation about her son, AbRam, and had said that her son doesn't want to step out owing to the paparazzi and prefers to stay indoors.
-Kareena, on the other side, also confessed that even though Taimur seems quite friendly with the paparazzi, when she tries to click a picture of Taimur, he instantly says 'No Amma, no picture!'.
+Kareena, on the other side, also confessed that even though Taimur seems quite friendly with the paparazzi, when she tries to click a picture of Tim Tim, he instantly says 'No Amma, no picture!'.

-In a tête-à-tête with Pinkvilla, when Aishwarya Rai Bachchan was asked how does she protect her daughter, Aaradhya Bachchan from the growing paparazzi culture, she said, "Protect is the keyword, which is a natural instinct for every parent.
+In a tête-à-tête with Pinkvilla, when Aishwarya Rai Bachchan was asked how she protects her daughter, Aaradhya Bachchan from the growing paparazzi culture, she said, "Protect is the keyword, which is a natural instinct for every parent.
 There's no going away from that.
 That is who we are.
 And I will always be till my last breath.
 So, that's given.
 However much we want to discuss it, let's face our reality, it's not going away (hinting at paparazzi culture).
 This is a way of our chosen lives." (sic)

 Speaking of the paparazzi, Aishwarya added, "We can request the paparazzi for some semblance for the sanity our children.
 Because if they're too loud then we can say 'Please guys, tone it down.'
 Because you don't want to scare kids.
 Because you're not going to go away and we're not going to disappear from the face of the Earth." (sic)